isomerpages/moe-crescentgirlssch/_about-cgs/FAQs.md

 International Students: $1796

 **3\.
 What is the start-time and end-time on regular school days?**<br>
-All students must report to school  **for assembly at 7.30am**
+All students must report to school&nbsp;&nbsp;**for assembly at 7.30am**

 School ends by 2.00pm on most days for Secondary One and Two students.
 For the Upper Secondary levels, the end-time on different days varies, depending on the students’ subject combinations.

-On days when students have to attend CCAs (ie, Mon & Wed for most CCAs; Mon, Wed & Fri for select CCAs), the end-time is 6.30pm.
+On days when students have to attend CCAs (ie, Mon &amp; Wed for most CCAs; Mon, Wed &amp; Fri for select CCAs), the end-time is 6.30pm.

 **4\.
 What are the streams offered?**<br>
 At every level from Secondary One to Four, the Express stream is offered.